Quaker Oats recalls some granola bars and cereals nationwide over salmonella risk

 The Quaker Oats Company said Friday that it is recalling some granola bars and granola cereals sold across the U.S. because they could be contaminated with salmonella, a potentially lethal bacterium.

-See here for a full list of the recalled products, which were sold in all 50 U.S. states, Puerto Rico, Guam and Saipan, according to Quaker Oats.
+Quaker urged customers to dispose of the recalled products.
+See here for a full list of the recalled items, which were sold in all 50 U.S. states, Puerto Rico, Guam and Saipan, according to Quaker Oats.
 No other Quaker products are affected, the company said.

 Salmonella can cause serious illness if it enters the bloodstream, especially in young children, elderly people and those with weakened immune systems.
 The organism causes an estimated 1.3 million infections in Americans every year, resulting in an average of more than 26,000 hospitalizations and 420 deaths, CDC data shows.